Directional Pinsker algebra and its applications: Directional entropy and Pinkser algebra

 \section{Directional entropy and Pinkser algebra}

 In this section, we provide an equivalent definition of directional measure-theoretic entropy, which is formally closer to the definition of entropy.
-With the help of this definition, we prove the directional measure-theoretic entropy of a $\mathbb{Z}^2$-system is equal to the entropy of some skew product system.
+With this definition in hand, we prove the directional measure-theoretic entropy of a $\mathbb{Z}^2$-system is equal to the entropy of a skew-product system we constructed.